andrebask/thesis/10 - chapter5.md

 ## Other control operators: delimited continuations

-The transformation and the support code described in this Chapter is not only suitable to implement `call/cc`, but can also be employed to implement other control operators.
+The transformation and the support code described in this Chapter is not only suitable to implement `call/cc`, but it can also be employed to implement other control operators.

 ### Prompts and barriers